How to Cook Salmon: Maple-Lime Baked Salmon

 There’s probably a bajillion ways to cook salmon, but for ease and fool-proof-ness, “in the oven” is the best way to do, it in my opinion.
 You might know by now, I didn’t grow up eating a lot of seafood (daddy didn’t care for the fruits of the sea, or the lake) so I learned how to cook salmon from my friend Shannon (who also taught me how to fry catfish, incidentally).
 She just bakes it simply with lemon pepper and lemon juice, maybe some olive oil.
 I love it like that, but wanted something a little more unusual for you, my sweets.

-The point is, with the oven-baked method you can basically put anything you want to on your salmon and it will turn out A-ok, probably even delicious.
-I got some maple and lime going on, but you could try the lemon pepper thing I mentioned, or you could do some orange and parsley combo, or garlic and lemon, or lime and mint, or just olive oil and salt’n'peppa!
-Seriously, guys, any one of those simple combos would be awesome.
+But here’s the deal: with the oven-baked method you can basically put anything you want to on your salmon and it will turn out fine, even delicious.
+I’ve got some maple syrup and lime going on, but you could try the lemon pepper I mentioned, or you could do some orange and parsley combo, or garlic and lemon, or lime and mint, or just olive oil and salt’n’peppa!
+Seriously, dudes, any one of those simple combos would be awesome.

 - 1 teaspoon maple syrup